-- Main partners (since project start): Collective of Applied Studies and Social Development, CEADES, Bolivia; Instituto de Investigaciones en Ingeniería Genética y Biología Molecular “Dr Héctor N Torres” (INGEBI-CONICET), Argentina; IS Global, Centre de Recerca en Salut Internacional de Barcelona (CRESIB), Spain; Hospital Clínic de Barcelona, Spain; Hospital General de l’Hospitalet and Hospital de Sant Joan Despí Moisès Broggi, Consorci Sanitari Integral, Spain; Luxembourg Institute of Health, Luxembourg; Platform of Integral Care for Patients with Chagas Disease, Tarija and Cochabamba, Bolivia; Unidad de Enfermedades Infecciosas, Seccion de Salud Internacional y Consejo al Viajero, Valencia, Spain; Universidad Autónoma Juan Misael Saracho, Bolivia; Universidad Mayor de San Simon; Spain: Vall d’Hebron University Hospital, Spain.
+- Main partners (since project start): Collective of Applied Studies and Social Development (CEADES) Bolivia; Instituto de Investigaciones en Ingeniería Genética y Biología Molecular “Dr Héctor N Torres” (INGEBI-CONICET), Argentina; IS Global, Centre de Recerca en Salut Internacional de Barcelona (CRESIB), Spain; Hospital Clínic de Barcelona, Spain; Hospital General de l’Hospitalet and Hospital de Sant Joan Despí Moisès Broggi, Consorci Sanitari Integral, Spain; Luxembourg Institute of Health, Luxembourg; Platform of Integral Care for Patients with Chagas Disease, Tarija and Cochabamba, Bolivia; Unidad de Enfermedades Infecciosas, Seccion de Salud Internacional y Consejo al Viajero, Spain; Universidad Autónoma Juan Misael Saracho, Bolivia; Universidad Mayor de San Simon; Spain: Vall d’Hebron University Hospital, Spain.

 - Project start: December 2013